tnightengale/template-dbt-docker/README.md

 rebuilding the container will allow every team member and tool to use the new environment.

 ## Getting Started
-Complete the following steps to launch the dev container in VS Code:
+Complete the following steps to launch the Dev Container in VS Code:

 1. Download [Docker Desktop](https://www.docker.com/products/docker-desktop/).
 2. Download [VS Code](https://code.visualstudio.com/download).